That's me---struggling to make my blog humorous. Cartoon by Frank Reynolds, 1921.

-My wife and I took a figure drawing class recently, and our live model started stripping before we were even situated.
+My wife and I took a figure drawing class recently and the live model started stripping before we were even situated.
 "Hold on there, buckaroo," our instructor yelped.
 "Keep your knickers on.
-There's an elementary school just outside; if the kids walk past and see you in your birthday suit we'll all be in trouble!"
+There's an elementary school across the parking lot; if the kids walk past and see you in your birthday suit we'll all be in trouble!"
 Cartoon by Mary Petty, 1937.

 When my wife and I took that figure drawing class together it revealed a lot about us.
 Cartoon by Sam Cobean, ca. 1950s.